-Editor’s Note: This is the second part of a Community Manager Salaries series.
-This piece has been co-created by community builders Niki Vecsei and Alexandra Bowen.
-You can also find the first article in this series, which covers overall salaries, bonuses, and benefits.
+Editor’s Note: This is the second part of a Community Manager Salary series.
+This piece was written by Niki Vecsei and Alexandra Bowen, and was published in February 2017.
+You can also find the first article in this series, which covers salaries, bonuses, and benefits in North America.

-In late 2016, we conducted a survey of 116 community managers, and we found fascinating results about community professional pay in North America.
-However, there was a severe lack of data about community managers in other parts of the world.
-The community profession is growing in these regions and yet no definitive insight yet exists to benchmark salaries and benefit packages for community managers in Europe.
+In late 2016, we conducted a survey of 116 community managers, and we found fascinating results about community manager salary in North America.
+However, there was a severe lack of data about the community industry in other parts of the world.
+The community profession is growing in these regions ,and yet no definitive benchmark exists for salaries and benefit packages for community managers in Europe.

-Complementing our quantitative data from our survey, we augmented our findings with research found through Glassdoor.com, regional pages of Monster.com, and Xing.de (a Germany-based career site).
+We augmented our findings with research found through Glassdoor.com, regional pages of Monster.com, and Xing.de, a Germany-based career site.

-This article will focus on job titles, years of experience, salary, benefits and bonuses for community managers in Europe, although most of the data points we received were from the U.K..
+This article will focus on job titles, years of experience, salary, benefits and bonuses for a community manager in Europe, although most of the data points we received were from the UK.

 Experience and Titles